Oomnitza/oomnitza-connector/README.md

 ### Record Filtering
 Support has been added for filtering the records passed from the connector to Oomnitza.
 By default, all records from the remote system will be sent to Oomnitza for processing.
 To limit the records based on values in those records, a special `recordfilter` value can be added to a connector section in the ini file.
+This filter is written using the Python programming language.

 For example, the following filter will only  process records with the `asset_type` field set to "`computer`":

     recordfilter:
-        record.asset_type == "computer";
+        return record.asset_type == "computer"

 This is a very new feature, with many options, and we are still working on the documentation.
 If you are interested in using this feature, please contact [support@oomnitza.com](mailto://support@oomnitza.com) for assistance.

-#The GUI
+# The GUI

 #### This section is under construction